nateglims/SENG5831/labs/lab2/report.md

     * Report on your observations, listing your “low,” “high,” and “ideal” gains.
     * Now run the same experiments, except slow your controller task frequency to 2 Hz (or 5 Hz if this is too disruptive).
     * Report on your observations.

+    Kp:
+     Low: 20
+     High: 500
+     Ideal: 300
+    Kd:
+     Low: 0
+     High: 100
+     Ideal: 40
+ Original, 1ms interval:
+   High:
+    2 Rotations: The motor slightly overshoots two rotations and moves back.
+    5 Degrees (approx 31 ticks): The motor did not turn on every execution, but the encoder turned quickly each time.
+   Ideal:
+    2 Rotations: The motor spun concisely.
+    5 Degrees: The encoder turned quickly.
+The motor did not appear to turn on each execution.
+   Low:
+    2 Rotations: The last quarter turn took a while...
+    5 Degrees: The encoder turned slower than the others, but the motor axel did not appear to move on some executions again.

+  2Hz timing interval:
+    High:
+      2 Rotations: The system was unstable and error oscillated from approx 3000 to -2000 encoder ticks.
+      5 Degrees: oscillated similar to the deal gain 5 degree run.
+    Ideal:
+      2 Rotations:The system was unstable and oscillated several hundred ticks around 0.
+      5 Degrees: The system was unstable and oscillated several hundred error counts above and below 0 error.
+    Low:
+      2 Rotations: The system was unstable and the motor oscillated over several ticks around 0.
+      5 Degrees: The system overshot and slowly coalesced to 0 error.

 4. Using your tuned gains (i.e. those that achieve good control while maintaining good speed) and the optimal frequency of the controller based on above experiment, implement the interpolator and execute the trajectory:
     * rotate the motor forward 90 degrees,